Table of Content

 Nisqually Vista Trail

-Halfway along the trail, I encountered a small deer foraging for food.
+While on the trail, we encountered a small deer foraging for food halfway through our hike.

 Ohanapecosh Area